SimGrafton/NotesApp/README.md

 -- To do --

-1-Feature.
-Add page for opening category.
-This should display the subcategories along the left-hand side and display Need to change sidebar so can add sub dropdowns
-Need to add id's to the final categories so that I can reference them Need to have it open the page
 2-Feature.
+Enable edit of text,
+saving new.
+Get rid of code section, just have info section but allow to display code section so that I can move it.
+Have alert.
+There should be features at the top of the page, for edit, add picture, add code, add new, delete category.

 Add new category
 3-Feature.
 Delete Category
 4-Feature.
 Format the return values so that it looks like a blog page.